 Roundtable and shares examples of ways that compliance can partner with other functions in your organization, including M&A/Business Development, Human Resources, Information Technology, Internal Audit, and Procurement/Supply Chain.
-Within are slides that provide examples of ways compliance professionals can strengthen relationships and influence key stakeholders; improve their knowledge and understanding of business, operations, and strategy; design tailored compliance programs, policies, and controls; and more.
+Within are slides that provide examples of ways compliance professionals can strengthen relationships and stc-Communicating Ethics & Compliance to Employees telecommunications company stc to share an overview of the considerations made while communicating ethics and compliance with employees.
+It includes identifying stakeholders, messaging outcomes, utilizing communications channels, and more.
+It is part of a series of presentations that also includes Middle Management as an Enabler of Integrity Culture,